valientjuno/js_memoryGame/README.md

 # js_memoryGame

 mod4 lesson2

-8/05/2025- initialize boilerplate to MemoryGame
+(https://github.com/valientjuno/js_memoryGame)-link to my repository on GitHub 8/05/2025- initialize boilerplate to MemoryGame

-This Memory Game (https://valientjuno.github.io/js_memoryGame/) works by clicking the face down cards to reveal the face.
+This Memory Game works by clicking the face down cards to reveal the face.

 Only 2 cards may be flipped to match correctly, once matched the cards will stay face-up.